chfr/babbel/README.md

 By default there are 3 users defined, ``a``, ``b`` and ``c``.
 So, as detailed in the descriptions below, the messages for user ``a`` can be accessed at http://chfr.net:8080/a/.

 ### API
 For all API calls, ``2XX`` responses indicate success and ``4XX`` responses indicate failure.
 Requests that do not return any data will return ``204 No Content``.
+Some of the operations described below can be performed by the simple views available in the repository, but complete functionality can be achieved using cURL as described in the **cURL examples** section.
 #### Retrieving messages
 When retrieving messages, the response will always be one or more JSON objects describing a message.
 The JSON object contains the ID, the sender's username, the message contents and a timestamp.
 A user's messages can be retrieved at ``/username/message/`` and ``/username/messages/``.
 To retrieve new messages, issue a GET request to ``/username/messages/``.
 If there are no new messages, an empty JSON list is returned.
 If there are new messages, they will be returned in a JSON list.
-The messages that are returned have then been "seen" and will not be returned again.
+The messages that are returned have then been "seen" and will not be returned again in subsequent requests.
-To retrieve a specific message by ID issue a GET request to ``/username/message/id/``.
+To retrieve a specific message by ID, issue a GET request to ``/username/message/id/``.
 To retrieve messages that were received within a specific time interval, GET requests like this are used:
-``/username/messages?start=<start timestamp>&end=<end timestamp>``
+``/username/messages/?start=<start timestamp>&end=<end timestamp>``
 Timestamps must be provided in the ISO 8601 format, like ``2016-10-08T16:17:25.735955+00:00``.
 In order to use them as GET parameters, they must be URL encoded into ``2016-10-08T16%3A17%3A25.735955%2B00%3A00``.
 Since these formats can be tedious to work with by hand,  ``/dates/`` has some pre-formatted examples.
 Requests can omit either of the ``start`` or ``end`` parameters.
 If ``start`` is omitted, all messages up until the ``end`` date are returned.
 If the ``end`` parameter is omitted, all messages starting from ``start`` are returned.
 #### Deleting messages